 “I have been doing gym the last three years.
 The majority of the time I try to eat clean during the day and I make sure that I’m getting double the amount of protein in grams as my body weight (I include oats, 10-12 egg whites, lean meats, protein shakes, peanut butter).
 My real concern is I still don’t see any muscle growth.
 I want to see it in my body, but I still have a good amount of fat in my body.
 I easily gain fat in my body it seems.
 I can’t figure out where am I making the mistake.
 I’m good at lifting weights, doing drop sets and super sets and following multi joint exercises.
 I hit each body part with my exercise selection.
 Please help me through this situation.”

-Realistically speaking, you’re all over the place and you need to reel yourself in, but five things immediately jump out at me.
+Realistically speaking, you’re all over the place and you really need to reel yourself in.
+That said five things immediately jump out at me.

 - What does ‘eating clean’ mean?
 And why is it only during the day?